History – Diploma in Arts

 • the history of New Zealand and the Pacific

-• focus on the history of Britain/Europe
+• focus on European or global history

 • study pre-industrial society or colonisation